 This adorable life-sim has humanoid and animal-shaped characters to meet that look after different areas of business on the planet, from catching bugs to astrology, to haberdashery, who can help as you fish, farm, frolic, and generally have fun on your own intergalactic isle.

-The only public test the game's had so far didn't span the UK, so I couldn't try it out for myself, so I'm very excited to jump in and get cozy when it does release - hopefully in 2026.
+I'm very excited to jump in and get cozy when it does release - hopefully in 2026.
 I trust Hoyoverse's schedule and ability to release gams on time, unlike certain other cozy game makers that haven't delivered the goods after years and years.

 Valorant Mobile

 Another year of speculation is upon us: will this year finally be the year that Valorant Mobile hits our phones?
-Riot Games' 5v5 FPS shooter has been promised to mobile since 2021, but guys, I think it might really be coming this year, after its release in China in 2025 and some upcoming changes to the esports systems that hint at platform expansion.
+Riot Games' 5v5 FPS shooter has been promised for mobile since 2021, but guys, I think it might really be coming this year, after its release in China in 2025 and some upcoming changes to the esports systems that hint at platform expansion.

 At least, I hope so.
 Valorant is my all-time favorite PC game, having given me an entry into online FPS games with its vast array of charming characters, each with their own cool abilities and intense backstories, as well as its colorful and smooth gunplay experience.
 I spend hours chilling in the warm-up areas, admiring the graphics and testing the range of agents on offer.
 The game is ultimately just a lot of fun, especially with friends.

 It's often referred to as knock-off Counter-Strike, but I think it's more accessible than its peers in the category due to its vibrant worldbuilding - this will be especially true when it arrives on mobile.
-It has the potential to be massively impactful for the growth of the game, enveloping new fans into a new world.
+It has the potential to be massively impactful for the growth of the game, enveloping new fans in a new world.

 Assassin's Creed Jade